APPLICATION PROCESS

 • Proof of income from all sources in the form of paystubs and other supporting documents

-• Two years of most recent tax returns – signed and complete
+• Two years of most recent signed tax returns, W2s and 1099s

 • Three months of most recent bank statements for all accounts